Configure Artifactory for PTC

 - Anonymous Users — Includes how to restrict anonymous access to API-only use and block anonymous users from accessing the Artifactory UI

-The MyJFrog portal IP/CIDR allowlist is a JFrog Cloud control.
-It does not apply to typical self-hosted Artifactory deployments.
-On self-hosted deployments, use your own firewall, reverse proxy, WAF, or network policy to limit which source IPs can reach Artifactory’s HTTPS endpoint.
-For cloud security options and UI locations, see JFrog documentation: Configure cloud security.
+The MyJFrog portal IP/CIDR allowlist is a JFrog Cloud control and does not apply to self-hosted Artifactory deployments.
+On self-hosted, use your own firewall, reverse proxy, WAF, or network policy to limit which source IPs can reach Artifactory's HTTPS endpoint.
+See Configure cloud security for cloud security options and the current UI locations.

-- Direct anonymous access from arbitrary networks can be blocked when combined with your IP policy.
+- Blocks direct anonymous access from arbitrary networks when combined with your IP policy.

 - Reduces exposure from enabling anonymous repository access for the redirect flow.